balta2ar/brotab/README.md

                         that helps complete words from the browser text                show text form all tabs
     html                show html form all tabs
-    dup                 display reminder on how to show duplicate tabs using command-line tools
+    dup                 display reminder on how to close duplicate tabs using command-line tools
     windows             display available prefixes and window IDs, along with the number of tabs in every window